Krokodyl/sfc-bs-converter/README.md

 I made this tool to easily convert the games I made for the Satellaview with [pvsneslib](https://github.com/alekmaul/pvsneslib).

+It may or may not work with other roms as changing the header does not guarantee that the game will run properly.

 ![satebo.png](satebo.png)
 ![parabo.png](parabo.png)

-Changing the header does not guarantee that the game will run properly.

 ### Differences between headers